senegrom/GridPuzzle/README.md

 # GridPuzzle
 Solver for grid puzzles, e.g. Sudokus, Futoshiki, Killer Sudoku etc.

-Execute the solver by running `run.py`.
 Input puzzles are read as modules that define the variable `g`.

-E.g., execute  `run.py ex.exampleSudoku` to solve the Sudoku that is stored as `g` in the `ex/exampleSudoku.py` file.
+Execute  `run.py ex.exampleSudoku` to solve the Sudoku that is stored as `g` in the `ex/exampleSudoku.py` file.
 Additional options exist to print intermediate steps or to run one of the built in examples.
 Try `run.py -v ex.exampleSudoku` for all intermediate steps when solving the example Sudoku.